MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_Execution_Policies.md

 PowerShell uses APIs in the Windows Desktop Shell (`explorer.exe`) to validate the Zone of a script file.
-The Windows Shell is not available on Windows Server Core or Windows Nano Server.
-You could also encounter this error on any Windows system if the Windows Desktop Shell is not available or unresponsive.
+The Windows Shell is not available on Windows Server Core and Windows Nano Server.

+You could also get this error on any Windows system if the Windows Desktop Shell is unavailable or unresponsive.
+For example, during sign on, a PowerShell logon script could start execution before the Windows Desktop is ready, resulting in failure.

 Using an execution policy of **ByPass** or **AllSigned** does not require a Zone check which avoids the problem.